c-blake/nio/FAQ.md

 think they can IO optimize better than query analyzers or who have custom analytics or other needs to integrate with "real" prog.lang libraries that is all too painful in SQL/SQL stored procedures (the latter of which are often very non-DB portable).
-Repayment for low-levelness is true zero overhead IO (and easy access to SIMD speeds, as yet another example).
-Updates are also often rare to never; Yet analyses can hit large data sets hundreds if not hundreds of thousands of times.
+Last I checked, it was a trick to even get Gaussian deviates out of PostGres.
+Trying to build some machine learning algo as part of a stored procedure sounds like a nightmare.
+Repayment for low-levelness is true zero overhead IO (and easy access to SIMD speeds).
+Updates are also often rare to never; Yet analyses can hit large data sets 100s if not 100s of thousands of times.
 So, vectors/tables/tensors are apt while ACID is over-engineered and any cost is waste.
 There may be a way to get mostly what you want IO-wise from LMDB but specifying structure of the data will still need something like NIO anyway.
 In short, there seems definite value to non-DB persistence formats.
 The closest analogue to envisioned NIO use cases is HDF5.

 ### 8 - Ok..Why not HDF5?